Solvitur ambulando: Philosophy

-The argument is retold by Pushkin in his eight line poem "Motion" (1825).
+The debate is retold by Pushkin in his eight line poem "Motion" (1825), with further reference to the apparent motion of the sun in a seeming contrast to Galileo's heliocentric system.

-The phrase appears early in Lewis Carroll's "What the Tortoise Said to Achilles", where Achilles uses it to accentuate that he was indeed successful in overtaking Tortoise in their race to empirically test one of Zeno's paradoxes of motion.
+The phrase appears early in Lewis Carroll's "What the Tortoise Said to Achilles", where Achilles uses it to accentuate that he was indeed successful in overtaking Tortoise in their race to empirically test one of Zeno's paradoxes.
 This passage also appears in Douglas Hofstadter's book Gödel, Escher, Bach (1979).